everwitt7/Pitch-Data/README.md

 swingDataUpdatedZone.json: same as swingData.json but for updated zone

+swingData_allPitchers.json: analogous to swingData_rightHand but with all pitchers.

 swingData_allPitchers_aboveAvg.json: analogous to swingData_rightHand_aboveAvg.json but with all pitchers

 swingData_allPitchers_belowAvg.json: analogous to swingData_rightHand_belowAvg.json but with all pitchers